Advertiser Disclosure

 I applied and was approved for the 70,000 HawaiianMiles after 1 purchase and paying the annual fee.
 Image Credit: Barclays

 We value HawaiianMiles at 0.9 cents per point, meaning a 70,000-mile welcome offer is worth $630 in our estimation — very impressive for just making a single purchase.
 However, we value Alaska miles higher than HawaiianMiles at 1.6 cents apiece.
-Therefore, the welcome bonus is worth more like $1,120 — almost double the value!
+Therefore, that welcome bonus is worth more like $1,120 — almost double the value!

 Once I receive the card, I plan to make a purchase and pay the annual fee right away to earn the welcome bonus offer.
 This strategy is by far the most straightforward approach to collect a large amount of Alaska miles for partner award redemptions.